tsnellgrove/dark_castle3/doc/to_do.md

 - prefix bools w/ 'is_'
 - postfix lists w/ 'lst'
 - postfix dicts w/ 'dict'
+- for a method where you will send an obj and get back a bool, pre-fix with 'check'
 - variables are assumed to be obj.
 If similar obj and non-obj vars appear in same function, diff w/ post-fix: worn_lst vs. worn_lst_txt
 - class attributes should be named after physical features of the class (NOT their expected data types): hand_lst, bkpk_lst, worn_lst
 - class data types can be returned via methods: vis_lst, all_lst, mach_lst